robindotis/contented/docs/docs.md

 date: 2025-02-06 12:00:00
 ---

 This is a simple script for creating a static website.
+Currently less than 500 lines of code.

 Content is created in text files, processed by the script and published on the web.
 That's it.